dramoz/kv260-atrover/KV260-atrover.md

 | <img src="https://github.com/dramoz/kv260-atrover/blob/main/docs_support/kv260_atrover_0001.jpg?raw=true" alt="kv260_atrover_0001.jpg" style="zoom:20%;" /> |
 | :----------------------------------------------------------: |

 *Disclaimer:* The following project was done for the [Adaptive Computing Challenge 2021](https://www.hackster.io/contests/xilinxadaptivecomputing2021).
 Most of the code and 3D models are under [The MIT License | Open Source Initiative](https://opensource.org/licenses/MIT) or  [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) unless specified to the contrary.
-A copy of this document and the corresponding project files are located at [KV260-ATRover GitHub repository](https://github.com/dramoz/kv260-atrover).
-As part of the application process I received a [free Kria KV260 AI Starter Kit + Basic Accessory Pack](https://www.hackster.io/contests/xilinxadaptivecomputing2021/hardware_applications#challengeNav).
+A copy of this document and the corresponding project files are located at the [KV260-ATRover GitHub repository](https://github.com/dramoz/kv260-atrover).
+As part of the application process, I received a [free Kria KV260 AI Starter Kit + Basic Accessory Pack](https://www.hackster.io/contests/xilinxadaptivecomputing2021/hardware_applications#challengeNav).

-⚠ This project uses high DC amperage which can be ☠ -  please use extremely caution.
+⚠ This project uses high DC amperage which can be ☠ -  please use extreme caution.

 ⚠ All links and references are set to match the tools version used in this project, which most of the time are not the latest.
 Readers are welcome to go further, as new releases came with significant improvements.

+> Vitis-AI v1.4 and v1.4.1 share the same database, and I found that the information available is more complete on v1.4.1

-## Introduction
+# Introduction

-The idea of having a self driving vehicle platform has been going around my head for a long time now.
-First, it started with my personal experience with some robot-vacuums which became a relation of love and not-that-much hate.
-With the pass of the years, I have enjoyed the benefits of keeping my floors clean (I suffer a lot from dust allergies), but with the past of the years I keep seeing the same problems - which became worst when your family grows and your kids behave like kids.
+The idea of having a self-driving vehicle platform has been going around my head for a long time now.
+First, it started with my personal experience with some robot vacuums which became a relation of love and not-that-much hate.
+With the passing of the years, I have enjoyed the benefits of keeping my floors clean (I suffer a lot from dust allergies), but with the passing of the years, I keep seeing the same problems - which became worst when your family grows and your kids behave like kids.

 | <img src="https://github.com/dramoz/kv260-atrover/blob/main/docs_support/kv260_atrover_0006.jpg?raw=true" alt="kv260_atrover_0006.jpg" style="zoom:20%;" /> | <img src="https://github.com/dramoz/kv260-atrover/blob/main/docs_support/kv260_atrover_0007.jpg?raw=true" alt="kv260_atrover_0007.jpg" style="zoom:20%;" /> | <img src="https://github.com/dramoz/kv260-atrover/blob/main/docs_support/kv260_atrover_0012.jpg?raw=true" alt="kv260_atrover_0012.jpg" style="zoom:20%;" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |

-And then the we moved to a rural house outside Ottawa, and cutting the grass although relaxing, is time consuming.
+And then the we moved to a rural house outside Ottawa, and cutting the grass although relaxing, is time-consuming.
 I started working around a full autonomous acreage lawn mower which I wanted to have an FPGA (just because), when I came across the [Adaptive Computing Challenge 2021](https://www.hackster.io/contests/xilinxadaptivecomputing2021) on [HacksterIO](https://www.hackster.io/) - and that was my [application for free hardware](https://www.hackster.io/contests/xilinxadaptivecomputing2021/hardware_applications/13951).
 But after starting from almost zero knowledge on both Xilinx Zynq Ultrascale+ and AI/ML (Artificial Intelligence/Machine Learning) I run out of time, plus I live in Canada, so a lawnmower was out of the question during winter.

-So I decided to step back, and start with a basic ATRover (AuTonomous Rover) and the KRIA KV260-ATRover  mini version was born - the first prototype of an autonomous self driving mini-rover based on the [Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html) (Zynq Ultrascale+)
+So I decided to step back, and start with a basic ATRover (AuTonomous Rover) and the KRIA KV260-ATRover  mini version was born - the prototype of an autonomous self-driving mini-rover based on the [Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html) (Zynq Ultrascale+)

 My objectives when joining the challenge were:

 - Learn about the Xilinx Zynq Ultrascale+ devices
 - Go into AI (Artificial Intelligence) and ML (Machine Learning)

-**KV260-ATROVER (mini)**
+## KV260-ATROVER (mini)

 The KV260-ATROVER (mini) has the following features: